MohammadNiknam17/Bitcoin-Blockchain-Technology-With-Focus-On-FPGA-Miners/Chapters/Chapter 2 'Cryptography'.md

 #### Compression Function - One-Way Function

 **one-way compression function** is a function that transforms and mixestwo fixed length inputs and produces a single fixed length output of the same size as one of the inputs.
 This can also be seen as that the compression function transforms one large fixed-length input into a shorter, fixed-length output.
 The transformation is "one-way", meaning that it is difficult given a particular output to compute inputs which compress to that output.
 One-way compression functions are not related to conventional data compression algorithms, which instead can be inverted exactly (lossless compression) or approximately (lossy compression) to the original data.
-The mixing is done in such a way that full ""avalanche effect[^1]" is achieved.
+The mixing is done in such a way that full "avalanche effect[^1]" is achieved.

 #### Initialization Vector (IV), (Initial Hash Value)